yum-food/TaSTT/README.md

    3. ~~Speech-to-text interface.
 Speak out loud, show in game.~~ DONE
    4. Translation into non-English.
 Whisper natively supports translating N languages into English, but not the other way around.
+   5. Display text in overlay.
+Enables (1) lower latency view of TaSTT's transcription state; (2) checking transcriptions ahead of time; (3) checking transcriptions without having to see the board in game.
 4. Optimization
    1. ~~Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
 Note